Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Off-stream acts as the primary lifeblood for Lake Victoria, making it a cornerstone of the Murray-Darling Basin network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
 The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Beyond standard municipal supply, Lake Victoria is a vital asset for the regional agricultural economy in New South Wales.
 Irrigation allocations are directly tied to these storage metrics.
-Without the buffer provided by this massive 677 GL storage, regional farming would face extreme volatility.
+Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context